mikovacs/home-server/README.md

 2. Edit `docker-compose.yaml` and add your claim token to `PLEX_CLAIM`
 3. Update the timezone in `TZ` if needed

+#### qBittorrent Configuration

+1. Access qBittorrent WebUI at `http://your-pi-ip:8080`
+2. Default login: `admin` / `adminadmin`
+3. **Change the password immediately!**
+4. Configure download paths and categories as needed
+5. Set up any VPN or proxy settings if desired

 #### Cloudflare Tunnel Configuration

 1. Go to [Cloudflare Zero Trust Dashboard](https://one.dash.cloudflare.com/)